 Read the fine print to ensure a successful launch

 At the end of every proposal, contract or statement of work for a website launch you’ll find assumptions about roles and responsibilities.
-These assumptions usually include statements about how content will be entered (“authored”) into the content management system (CMS) and who is responsible for authoring and reviewing.
+These assumptions usually include statements about how content will be entered (“authored” or “migrated”) into the content management system (CMS) and who is responsible for authoring and reviewing.

 Clients and agencies should take a close look at these assumptions and consider their impact on the final project delivery.
 Proposals should be adjusted to be sure that allocated resources, budgets and timelines account for content authoring, training and QA.
 This may mean prioritizing some features and functionality and backlogging others to ensure the successful completion of the project.

 Here are three common content strategy assumptions that everyone on both the client and agency teams should understand to ensure a successful website launch.